tongoonamujera/Tic-Tac-Toe/README.md

 1. Open a terminal window and enter `git clone https://github.com/tongoonamujera/Tic-Tac-Toe.git`
 2. Make your new cloned directory your active directory
 3. Currently, you are in the "development branch."
-4. Change your current branch game_readme_instructions branch `git checkout game_readme_instructions` 5.Change directory to bin by typing `cd bin`
+4. Change your current branch game_readme_instructions branch `git checkout game_readme_instructions` in your terminal 5.Change directory to bin by typing `cd bin` in your terminal
-6. Then enter `ruby main.rb` to start playing the game
+6. Then enter `ruby main.rb` in your terminal to start playing the game

 ### Prerequisites